Why Amazon.com, Inc. (AMZN) Is ‘Ahead Of Itself ‘

 Telsey Advisory Group gave “Outperform” rating to AMZN stocks, setting the target price at $4000 in the report published on July 31, 2020.

-After a stumble in the market that brought AMZN to its low price for the period of the last 52 weeks, Amazon.com, Inc. was unable to take a rebound, for now settling with -1.50% of loss for the given period.
+After a stumble in the market that brought AMZN to its low price for the period of the last 52 weeks, Amazon.com, Inc. was able to take a rebound, for now settling with 0.12% of profit for the given period.

 AMZN Stock Insider Trading